Delivery included over €80.00 (Mainland Portugal)

 Secondary: Aging in wood can impart notes of tobacco, cigarette and smoke.

-Tertiary: and bottle ageing will produce tertiary notes of leather, truffle, tar, meat and mushrooms.
+Tertiary aromas: Ageing in the bottle will produce tertiary notes of leather, truffle, tar, meat and mushrooms.

 What does the term Riserva mean in a Barolo or Barbaresco?